MyCodeSu/Professional-README-Generator/Develop/README2.md

-# ReadMeGenerator
+# ReadMe Generator

 ### Description

-This app creates a professional readme file when all questions prompted have been answered.
+This application creates a readme file based on answers submitted by the user.

 ![badge](https://img.shields.io/badge/license-lgpl-brightorange)
 ### Table of Contents